shaneboulden/kacti/README.md

 log4shell { ns: kacti / img:quay.io/smileyfritz/log4shell-app:v0.5 }
  -> Success, Deployment scaled to zero replicas
 ```
+You can find more `kacti` guides in the [docs](https://kacti.dev/docs/intro).

 ## kacti and SLSA
 `kacti` binaries are signed with Sigstore, and provenance is available and stored in the public-good Rekor instance.

+Check out the [docs](https://kacti.dev/docs/supply-chain-security/verifying-binaries) for steps to verify `kacti` binary provenance.